 Plants for Balcony Vegetable Gardening

 You can choose any type of container for growing a vegetable garden on a balcony.
 Choose clay pots, plastic ones, or just containers that decorate your balcony garden the way you’d like to decorate it.
 Make sure the container you choose offers good drainage.
 The drain holes are best if placed on the sides of the container.
-Place them about one quarter to one half an inch from the bottom of the container.
+Place them about one quarter to one half inch (6 mm. to 1 cm.) from the bottom of the container.

 Tips for Growing a Vegetable Garden on a Balcony

 When you are planting in containers on your balcony gardens, you need to make sure to use synthetic soils.
 These are best suited for container plants.
 Synthetic soils are made of wood chips, peat moss, sawdust, vermiculite, perlite, or any other type of synthetic planting media.
 You can fill the bottom of the container with coarse gravel before putting the soil in.
 This will improve drainage for your plants.

 Make sure once your plants are out in your balcony gardens that you do not forget to water them.
 This happens more often than not.
 Watering one time a day is necessary and more would be too much.
 If, per chance, your balcony has direct sunlight and no roof, you will not have to water on the days it rains.